What are labels?

 For example, if you wanted to promote businesses where Alumni work, you could create a public label for “alumni employer”, and apply it to the employers of your alumni contacts.
 Promote this to students via email, and they can use the label to filter to those employers.

 - "campus partner"

 - "specialty internship program"

-System labels are visible only to career services staff and are only able to be created and removed via Importer; they cannot be edited within Handshake.
-System labels can only be used for student accounts.
+System labels are visible only to career services staff and can only be created via Importer for student accounts.
+They cannot be edited or removed in Handshake, unless the student account is excluded from automatic syncs.

-These should be applied to any specific custom field you want to bring over from SIS, for example, honors student.
+System labels should be applied to any specific custom field you want to bring over from SIS, for example, honours student.

 Due to how system labels are managed, we recommend using system labels only for groups or classifications that do not fluctuate frequently.
 For assistance in removing system labels or changing system labels to normal labels, please refer to How to Change System Labels to Normal Labels.

 System labels provide a streamlined way to manage labels that are attached to student accounts in Handshake - they can be managed directly through your student uploads, so no additional uploads/actions need to be taken outside of these files.
 For all other label use outside of student labels, normal/public labels can be utilised as needed.